Towards Enforcing Company Policy Adherence in Agentic Workflows: Conclusions

 \section{Conclusions}

 As LLM agents move closer to real-world deployment, robust policy adherence becomes a critical requirement for enterprise-scale adoption.
 Our proposed framework offers a deterministic and interpretable mechanism for enforcing business policies within agentic workflows, bridging the gap between flexible AI behavior and organizational constraints.
+Through our evaluation on the $\tau$-bench Airlines domain, we highlight both the promise and the current limitations of LLM agents in handling policy-governed tasks, and gaps need to be bridged.
 We believe that this work sets the stage for future efforts toward building reliable, policy-aware AI systems that enterprises can use with trust.